Let’s talk about Certified B Corps!

 What’s even more interesting is that 70% of people would pay more for products or services if they protect the environment.
 Convenience is absolutely key here.
 If something isn’t convenient it’s very difficult to get people to do it.
 Businesses need to make it easy for people to know quickly if they are a business that cares about sustainability.

 B Corp Certification makes it super easy for your business to stand out.
 Having the B Corp logo on your product, website, sales material or business card instantly communicates your business values.
 It empowers people to vote with their money.
 It makes it easy for people to know that buying from you is a credible way to support a business for good.

 So hopefully that helps explain what a B Corp Certification is and why it makes sense for businesses to become certified.

-We can also advise on how to share that message with your customers through marketing and PR support as well as connect you with potential business partnerships.
+betternotstop can also advise on how to share that message with your customers through marketing and PR support as well as connect you with potential business partnerships.
 This ensures that your business gets as much value out of the B Corp certification as possible.
-Check out my B Corp Certification Workshops or contact me for a free discussion on how I could help your business.
+Check out our B Corp Certification Workshops or contact us for a free discussion on how I could help your business.

-I have expert knowledge on all areas of the assessment which includes sections on governance, workers, community impact, environmental stewardship and transparency.
-I have also completed my B Corp Consulting course with Ryan Honeyman (Author of the B Corp Handbook) and Matt Mayer (from Conscious Brands).
+We have expert knowledge on all areas of the assessment which includes sections on governance, workers, community impact, environmental stewardship and transparency.
+Hannah has also completed my B Corp Consulting course with Ryan Honeyman (Author of the B Corp Handbook) and Matt Mayer (from Conscious Brands).

-If you have any questions please feel free to put them in the comments section or send me an email.
-Don’t forget to subscribe to keep up to date with news on sustainability, business for good and ethical living.
+If you have any questions please feel free to put them in the comments section or send us an email.